jp3r3z/chattigo-webchat/README.md

 | `name_field` | Name of the field defined in `form_fields` which is going to be used as the user display name.
 Note that if you customize `form_fields`, you have to customize this setting too, and they need to be consistent. | string | `'Nombre'` |

 Expect more customization in future releases.

+### Login Form Fields

+You can specify how you want chattigo webchat client to render your login form fields,using the option `login_fields`.
+Up to now, you can specify string fields whether they are rendered as a text input or as a select input.
+Fields are of `string` type by default.
+Expect more field types in future releases.

+#### String Fields

+You can specify a `string` field in the `login_fields` option in several ways:

+  * By specifying its label as a string:

+        login_fields: ["Nombre", "Email", "RUT"]

+  * By specifying a `label` and/or a `type` key:

+        login_fields: [{label: 'Nombre', type: 'string'}, 'Email', { label: 'RUT' }]

+  * By specifying a `choices` key:

+        login_fields: [{label: 'Nombre', type: 'string'}, 'Email', { label: 'RUT' }, {
+          label: 'Carrera',
+          choices: [
+              'Ingeniería',
+              'Matemática',
+              'Biología'
+              /* ... */
+            ]
+          }]

 ## API Key